Simon Burns: Personal life

-Burns was married to Emma Clifford from 1982 until their divorce in 2000; they have two children.
+Burns was married to Emma Burns (née Clifford) from 1982 until their divorce in 2000; they have two children.

 He is a second cousin of David Bowie.

 In the Queen's Birthday Honours 2015, Sir Simon was appointed a Knight Bachelor "for parliamentary and political service".

 Despite his conservative views, Burns is a "proud" supporter of the more liberal-leaning U.S. Democratic Party.
 Citing the big tent nature of American political parties, he argues "You can't just say that, because you’re a British Conservative, so you have to be a [U.S.] Republican.
 American politics isn’t contained in that way.
 Turn the clock back to the 1970s, and the Democrat Party went from the liberal Kennedy wing right through to the out-and-out racists in the Southern states.
 The Republican Party had its liberal wing – people like John Lindsay, Chuck Percy and Nelson Rockefeller."